Gloria Abbott Bardwell: 2004–2018

+When Gloria arrived in Genoa City, Joan Van Ark portrayed the role; she exited due to the demands of production.

 Gloria arrived in Genoa City in April 2004.
 Soon Gloria enchanted the much older owner of Jabot Cosmetics, John Abbott, Sr. Gloria and John went on a cruise together, and they returned as a married couple.
 John's children, Ashley and Jack Abbott, disapproved of their new stepmother.
 The following year, Tom arrived in Genoa City.
 While investigating, Michael found out that Gloria never officially divorced Tom as Gloria believed he had died, invalidating her marriage to John.
 Tom blackmailed Gloria into stealing money from John, while she led him to believe that she was using the money for Michael's wedding to Lauren Fenmore.
 Tom and Gloria legally ended their marriage and she and John remarried in an official ceremony.
 Gloria went along with Tom's lie in order to prevent herself from being outed by him to John.
 Tom teamed up with an old accomplice, Sheila Carter, to take down Michael and Lauren on their wedding day.
 Eventually, John gunned down Tom in an alley after Tom and Sheila took Lauren hostage.
 During a struggle, Tom was killed and John later got into a car accident, where he lost his memory.

 Though Ashley falsely confessed, John soon remembered what he had done and after confessing, was sentenced to seven years in prison for killing Tom.
 While John was incarcerated, Gloria, hoping to endear herself to her stepchildren, obtained a sample of "GloAgain," Jabot's latest skincare product, from Ashley.
 She tainted it, planning on catching the "mishap" just in time, before the product went out to the market, hoping she'd look like the hero.
 Unbeknownst to Gloria, however, Jack sent the samples of product out early to select Jabot customers, and a woman died from using the tainted skin cream.
 Katherine Chancellor, who was running Jabot in John's absence, blamed Jack for the tragedy, firing him from the company.
 Gloria became friends with Katherine and John's ex-wife, Jill Abbott.
 She moved Kevin into the Abbott Mansion, and both she and Kevin got jobs at Jabot.
 While John was in prison, Jack, Ashley, and Gloria found out that he was being over-medicated.
 While his father was not in his right mind, Jack convinced him to write a letter that wrote Gloria out of his will.
 Six months after his incarceration, John was due to be pardoned by the governor.
 Before he was released, he suffered a massive stroke, and he was left in a vegetative state.
 Before his health decline, John signed a DNR, and he died with his family and friends surrounding him in 2006.